saiemtalhaa1/Operating-systems-coursework/Week1.md

 ## Introduction

 This week focused on planning the operating system environment required for the Operating Systems coursework.
-The goal was to design a stable, secure, and realistic virtualised environment that could support later tasks such as remote administration, security hardening, monitoring, and performance testing.
+The objective was to design a stable, secure, and realistic Linux-based virtual environment that could support later tasks such as remote administration, security hardening, monitoring, and performance evaluation.

-Two virtual machines were planned:
-- A **Linux server** (CLI-based) for configuration, security, and testing
-- A **workstation** to act as the remote client connecting via SSH

-All systems were deployed using **Oracle VirtualBox**.
+A virtualised approach was chosen to allow safe experimentation without affecting the host system, while also reflecting real-world client–server system design.

 ---

-## Virtual Machine Architecture
+## System Architecture Overview

-The system architecture consists of:
+The planned system architecture consists of two main components:

-- **Ubuntu Server 24.04 LTS**
+- **Ubuntu Server (CLI-based)**
-  Used as the main server for configuration, security testing, and monitoring.
+  Acts as the primary server used for configuration, security implementation, monitoring, and performance testing.

-- **Workstation (host machine)**
+- **Workstation (host system)**
-  Used to remotely access the server using SSH.
+  Used to remotely access and manage the server via Secure Shell (SSH).

-The server was configured without a graphical interface to reduce overhead and reflect real-world server environments.

-📸 *Evidence: Virtual machine configuration in VirtualBox*
+This separation simulates a real-world server environment where administrative tasks are performed remotely rather than locally.

+---

+## System Planning Flow

+The following structured planning steps were followed during system design:

+1. Analyse coursework requirements
+2. Select virtualisation platform (Oracle VirtualBox)
+3. Choose an appropriate Linux server distribution
+4. Configure a minimal server installation (CLI only)
+5. Plan secure network connectivity
+6. Verify system readiness using command-line tools

+This methodical approach ensured the system was prepared for future configuration, security, and performance testing tasks.

 ---